northbright/Notes/Android/gms/Chrome_can't_go_back_after_google_app_starts.md

   * Once the WiFi connection is OK, "Google" app will initialized successfully. `SearchSettings.bin` and `StartupSettings.bin` will be created.
 This issue will never be duplicated even if the WiFi connections is closed.

 * How to Fix
-Maybe "Force users to compelete WiFi connection(OOBE)" is one solution.
+Maybe "Force users to compelete WiFi setup(OOBE)" is one solution.

 * How about Nexus 7
 Nexus 7 will force users to complete WiFi setup during OOBE(SetupWizard).